eclipse-archived/ceylon-lang.org/documentation/1.2/reference/statement/import.md

     import org.example.person {
         Person {
-            // import the Person.FromName constructor
+            // import the Person.fromName constructor
-            // so code can just do NamedPerson("Alan", "Turing") NamedPerson=FromName
+            // so code can just do namedPerson("Alan", "Turing") namedPerson=fromName
         },
         famousPeople {
-            // import values from the famourPeople object
+            // import values from the famousPeople object
             // so code can use them as if they were top level elvis,
             beethoven